ceilfors/ruby-koans-exercise/README.md

     - After creating a method like `def my_method`, declare another statement `private :my_method`
     - Declare `private` statement in a class and every methods below that statement become private

+## constants

+- Double colons `::` is used to reference top level constants (constants that are declared out of class)